Quaternion-Valued Wavelets on the Plane: A Construction via the Douglas-Rachford Approach: Quaternionic wavelets on the plane

 \section{Quaternionic wavelets on the plane}

-In this section, we recall important results by Hogan and Morris \cite{hoganmorris1,morristhesis} that are required to construct orthonormal quaternion-valued wavelets on the plane with compact support and prescribed regularity based on quaternionic multiresolution analysis.
+In this section, we recall important results in \cite{hoganmorris1,morristhesis} that are required to construct orthonormal quaternion-valued wavelets on the plane with compact support and prescribed regularity based on quaternionic multiresolution analysis.